KevinEdry/runelite-quest-voiceover/README.md

 - [C Engineer: Completed](https://runelite.net/plugin-hub/show/c-engineer-completed) - Thanks for helping with the streaming functionality of the voiceover files.
 - [VoiceOver for World of Warcraft](https://github.com/mrthinger/wow-voiceover) - Thanks for the initial inspiration for this project.

-I also can't stress enough how **instrumental** and helpful the Runelite developers discord community were to this project.
+I also can't stress enough how **instrumental** and helpful the Runelite developers discord community and the OSRS Wiki community were to this project.